avaer/archae/README.md

 A full-stack Javascript plugin system for modern web apps, built around `npm`.

-Archae was originally built for the needs of hot-loading virtual reality (WebVR) plugins for [`zeo`](https://modules.io/zeo), but it's application-agnostic.
+Archae was originally built for the needs of hot-loading virtual reality (WebVR) plugins for [`zeo`](https://modules.io/zeo), but it's stack-agnostic.
 As long as your stack involves `node` and a browser.

 Archae is well-suited for complex web applications that want to dynamically load functionality across the server/client/worker barrier.
 Examples include multi-user apps, resource/network-heavy user interfaces, and any app in which getting the pieces working together is a thing you're thinking about.